Hot joints and oxidisation are common problems when inspecting electrical connections in your trailer plugs and inside a caravan.

 The joint is then encased in the insulation.
 This joint will become hot and ineffective in time.
 It will almost be impossible to find.

-How to find?
+How to find it?
 Test voltages at the magnet by applying the electric brake controller manually.

 An inspection of your 7 Pin Towbar Socket will likely identify a white powder around the male and female plug.